 The first critical step is awareness, to observe this mental activity.
 If you can actually create some space or separation from this thinking and not be immersed IN it, you have already made tremendous progress.
 Because now your OM is witnessing your TM going off and you are observing this emotional thinking.
 Just by this simple acknowledgement, you have dissipated some of its energy because you are not living IN it but rather now watching it.
 It’s a huge paradigm shift and diffuses the importance of this thought.
 You may still be mad as hell at him, but your viewpoint has shifted, as if you’re watching someone else throwing a tantrum.
 You are on the river bank watching the emotional current flow down the river.

 The second step is get centered enough in the present moment so that you can release this energy and therefore, ultimately, this negative emotion.
 Easier said than done, especially when your mind is swirling with energy.
 You’re still reliving the phone conversation, how can you possibly get calm with all this rage floating around your head?
-The key technique it to anchor yourself.
+The key technique is to anchor yourself.
 You literally have these thoughts with immense energy floating above you, whirling with intensity, and you need to ground yourself, to stabilize, in order to still the energy.
 There are three doorways to anchor yourself and thereby be in the present moment.
 The most common way is to focus on your breathing, to bring your mind’s attention as you simply breathe, in through your nose and out through your mouth.
 The second method is through our sensations: feel the breeze, listen carefully to your surroundings, touch and hold something near you, smell the air.
 These sensory perceptions serve as a portal to center you.
 The third technique is to come into your body, focusing on different areas of your body, starting with your neck and shoulders and slowly moving down.
+Focus your attention on your hands and you should feel the energy flow to them, giving a tingling sensation.
 Check in with your body, feel any tension that’s captured there and breathe into it.
 All three of these methods divert your mind’s attention, your consciousness, inward and bring you to the present moment.
 If you focus your mind with intention in any of these three ways, your emotional thoughts lose their grip on you and the energy dissipates.
 If the thought is powerful, it will continue to return but you’ll notice each time you’re swept back up in the thought, it doesn’t have quite the intensity.
 Just continue to take deep breaths and follow one of these techniques and watch how the disturbance continues to fade.
 A mantra I use that you may find helpful is to say Not me, Not mine as you observe the thought as this enforces the reality that you are not your thoughts and easier to purge it completely.
 Be gentle with yourself and allow yourself to be still.
 These relaxation techniques allow you to release, to let go of the thought.
+Just relax and release.

 With a particularly strong negative emotion, I have had success with the following: First, try to still yourself by taking deep breaths, feeling the breathing sensation flow through your body.
 Hold the thought or emotion in awareness and just feel it.
 It may create tightness that manifested somewhere in your body, that’s okay.
 Don’t try to fix it, analyze it, resolve it or change it, just feel it.
 Breathe into it and allow it to be there, focusing your mind’s attention there but not thinking about the issue.
 Just feel the energy.
 Again, don’t try to think it out, because then your TM has taken over.
 Just feel the emotion and the reaction it’s created in your body.
 Breathe into the tightness in your body, breathe into the energy that you feel and let it go.
 Simply release this energy by breathing it out.